mapninja/Earthsys144/week04/README.md

 1. overlay-based analysis
 2. areal interpolation across mismatched polygon systems
 3. network analysis along streets or paths
-4. enrichment and reporting workflows using external data platforms
+4. optional enrichment and reporting workflows using external data platforms
 5. a returning Earth Engine exercise that connects vector features to raster summaries

 ## Core Ideas for the Week